factocat/Recognizer/README.md

 The clients are expected to use the [JWT](https://jwt.io/) based verification of the authentication based on a shared secret.

-This websocket works on the following stack :
+This webserver works on the following stack :
-  * Java for Backend
   * Netty Server
   * MongoDB
-  * Spring Boot with Spring Security
+  * Java using Spring Boot with Spring Security